-A short film script can be a great calling card for a writer.
+Writing short films are a great calling card for a writer.
 Short films aren’t a lesser form of cinematic storytelling.
 In fact writing them requires the exact same skills as writing a feature length script – though on a smaller scale.
 Although TV broadcast opportunities may be limited, there are more and more outlets for these opportunities.
-I recently read on IndieWire: “Shorts used to be this artsy thing.
-But now there really is this explosion in filmmaking.
-With all this new technology, shorts films have a lot more interest among regular people, because so many people are making them and putting them on the web.
-Suddenly, we’re not explaining short films to people.
-Everybody’s seen one.”
+I recently read on IndieWire:

 There are 7 rules you should remember when writing a short film:

 1. The Shorter the Better

 A short film can be anything from fifteen seconds to forty five minutes in length.
 Make your short film script as short as possible because the shorter the short, the less costly it will be to produce.
 Of course, digital technology frees up filmmakers, yet time still costs money, so does feeding a hungry crew.
 If you shoot too fast your short film might end up looking amateurish.
 It has to be cheap but shouldn’t LOOK cheap!
 Plus, if you want to get your short into a festival, then keep it to no more than ten minutes, which is usually 7-8 pages maximum.
 Why?
 Because if your short film is longer, it will eat up a longer slot and festivals love to play as many shorts as possible!
 You can also create real emotion in just a few minutes.

 Look at Sebastian’s Voodoo.
 It’s a 4 minute animated short about a Voodoo doll who must pierce his own heart to save his friend from being impaled and it is absolutely heartbreaking.